“Stylish trio of lodges offering some of the best malaria-free 'Big Five' safaris in South Africa; perfect for families and couples”

 - There can be up to 8 people sharing a safari vehicle, but we really enjoyed meeting other guests

-- When weather closes in, internal flights can get cancelled at short notice but you don't save a massive amount of time by flying here, so we'd recommend driving anyway
+- When the weather closes in, internal flights can get cancelled at short notice but you don't save a massive amount of time by flying here, so we'd recommend driving anyway (transfers can be arranged)

 Best time to go